-Prior to SLU, Stuckey led William Woods men’s and women’s teams to conference championships and competed in the NAIA national tournament in each of Stuckey’s three seasons at the helm.
+Prior to SLU, Stuckey led the William Woods University men’s and women’s teams, a program that had only been formed for 1 year prior to his arrival, to a conference championship and berth into the NAIA national tournament in each of Stuckey’s three seasons at the helm.
 The men’s team posted a three-year record of 53-16 and reached the 2017 and 2018 NAIA quarterfinals.
 The women’s squad went 48-24 and advanced to the national semifinals and quarterfinals in 2017 and 2018, respectively, in addition to earning ITA All-Academic recognition twice.
 Additionally, both William Woods teams achieved top-10 national rankings in all three years.
-The women’s program ranked as high as No. 3, while the men’s program peaked at No. 4.
+The men’s program also set a school record for wins in a season at 22 in the 2019 season.
+The women’s program ranked Nationally as high as No. 3, while the men’s program peaked at No. 4.

 Stuckey coached three singles players and three doubles teams to ITA Central Regional championships.
 Three William Woods men’s players reached the top four of the national rankings during his tenure and, in one season, the team’s top six singles players were simultaneously ranked among the nation’s top 50.
 In each of his three seasons, the Owls consistently placed three doubles teams among the top 25 in the national rankings.